Skip to content

 │ key (cold wallet workflow). │

-│ generate-hot-keypair Generate a hot wallet keypair for fidelity │
+│ generate-hot-keypair Generate a hot wallet keypair for fidelity bond │

 │ prepare-certificate-message Prepare certificate message for signing with │